btahir/deoldify_and_edvr/README.md

 Probably one of the best implementations of transforming video is DeOldify.
 I'm a huge fan of how they setup the workflow of handling video and leverage Google Colab Forms to let people play with it like an App.

+The workflow for DeOldify goes like this:

+1. Download a video
+2. Extract frames & audio
+3. Process each frame
+4. Put frames & audio back together
+5. Voila!
+Your video is ready.

-My motivation for this approach was to generalize DeOldify where it can take pretty much any GAN model and transform a video.
+As we can see the only step that is specific to using the DeOldify model is Step 3.
+My motivation for this project was to generalize DeOldify where it can take pretty much any GAN model and transform a video.
 Plug and play.
 I tried it with some Style Transfer and ESRGAN models and it worked fine.
+Theoretically - it should just be tweaking the function in Step 3 and everything else should just work.

 This particular notebook is customized to EDVR rather than the fully generalized one I hope to get to.